 Next generation All Carbon stationary phase material’s differentiated characteristics provide unique benefits to separation science.

-1) NanoPak-C graphitic microbeads exhibits characteristics of other synthetic graphitic media relative to Si-C18 or other (e.g., polymeric) stationary phase materials .
-These include:
+1) NanoPak-C graphitic microbeads exhibit characteristics of other synthetic graphitic media relative to Si-C18 or other (e.g., polymeric) stationary phase materials .

 A. Intrinsic hydrophobicity and retention of both non-polar and polar analytes.